mynar7/blog/content/blog/the-courage-to-code/index.md

 Then I discovered coding bootcamps.

 There's a lot of noise out there about bootcamps.
-You'd be forgiven for thinking that they're the ponzi scheme of our time after spending a little time researching them on the internet.
+You'd be forgiven for thinking that they're the ponzi scheme of our time after doing a little research on the internet.

 The risk didn't matter though.
 I saw it as an opportunity to escape.
 I signed up.